kubernetes/test-infra/robots/coverage/docs/design.md

 ## Usage with prow
 Prow is tested working well with this Code Coverage tool.
 It's usage is described below

-- Prow can be used as the system to handle Github events mentioned in the two workflows.
+- Prow can be used as the system to handle GitHub events mentioned in the two workflows.
 - Prow, in both workflows, supplies the flags and secrets for the binary, clones the repository, and uploads logs & artifacts to GCS bucket.

   - The pre-submit prow job is triggered by any new commit to a PR.
-At the end of the binary run, it can return a pass or fail status context to Github.
+At the end of the binary run, it can return a pass or fail status context to GitHub.
 [Tide](https://github.com/kubernetes/test-infra/tree/master/prow/cmd/tide) can use that status to block PR with low coverage.

   - The post-submit prow job is triggered by merge events to the base branch.